 The Safeguarding team at John Port publish termly safeguarding newsletters.

-Please view our latest safeguarding newsletter here.
+Please view our latest safeguarding newsletter here with the additional information as referenced here.

 What to do if you have safeguarding concerns